trifectatechfoundation/trifectatech-website/content/blog/Statement calling for memory safety incentives for EU cybersecurity policies.md

 ![Improving Europe's cybersecurity posture through memory safety](/blog/mem-safety-statement-share-image-w1600.jpg)

-**Today we publish the statement *"Improving Europe's cybersecurity posture through memory safety"*, calling on European and national policymakers to provide clear incentives and support for the large-scale adoption of memory-safe technology**
+**Today we publish the statement *"Improving Europe's cybersecurity posture through memory safety"*, calling on European and national policymakers to provide clear incentives and support for the large-scale adoption of memory-safe technology.**

 <!-- more -->

 The statement is a joint effort by secure-by-design experts at leading organizations, including Siemens Mobility, Sovereign Tech Agency, OpenSSF, Google, the Linux Foundation, the Rust Foundation, and national cybersecurity committees.

-It has been ensorsed by European companies who are at the forefront of technologie, such as Infineon Technologies AG, as well as industry and academic experts, including experts from Signify, Volvo Cars, Radboud University, and TU Delft.
+It has been endorsed by European companies at the forefront of technology, such as Infineon Technologies AG, as well as industry and academic experts, including specialists at Signify, Volvo Cars, Radboud University, and TU Delft.

 Executive summary: